flavienbwk/book-devops/eng/AUDIOBOOK.md

 If you currently feel friction in your production cycle, you likely need to invest time in automation.
 In mature companies, teams dedicated to developing automation tools for development teams exist.
 Their mission is to listen to developers to enhance their development experience.
 For example, they might develop internal tools that analyze added code to suggest readability or security improvements.
 At Google, an internal platform handles this kind of suggestion: if the code doesn't conform, a click is enough to reformat it.
 If a library is considered vulnerable, an alternative is suggested.

 These tools generally speed up the development process and expedite code reviews to get the software into production as quickly as possible.
 These methods are especially effective when you regularly onboard new staff unfamiliar with your development practices.
-Inexperienced newcomers, without explicit and restrictive rules (like CI/CD pipelines), can quickly impact the quality of your codebase.
+Inexperienced newcomers, without explicit and restrictive rules (such as CI/CD pipelines), can quickly impact the quality of your codebase.
 A slight oversight, and a bug can quickly emerge.

-Deployment techniques like blue/green also reduce the risk of software regressions (see chapter "Continuous deployment").
+Deployment techniques like blue/green also reduce the risk of software regressions.

 ### Design Thinking

 Companies with a strong SRE/DevOps culture encourage innovations put forward by their team members.
-Thanks to techniques discussed in the previous chapter (CI, CD, blue/green, premortems, FMEA), it's fortunately possible to control the risks brought by these innovations.
+Thanks to techniques discussed in the previous chapter (CI/CD, blue/green, premortems, FMEA), it's fortunately possible to control the risks brought by these innovations.

 To keep your employees motivated to achieve great things, it's crucial to avoid limiting their creativity or ideas.
 That's why design thinking and the creation of prototypes are key techniques for an efficient organization.

 Design thinking is an innovation technique that merges creativity and method to try to solve complex problems.
 It comprises 5 phases:

-1. Empathize: Start by meeting the end-user and immerse yourself in their environment to understand their challenges.
+1. Empathize.
+Start by meeting the end-user and immerse yourself in their environment to understand their challenges.
 This helps to set aside any preconceptions and gain an authentic perspective ;
-2. Define the Problem: Clearly outline the problem you're trying to solve.
+2. Define the Problem.
+Clearly outline the problem you're trying to solve.
 Express it from the user's viewpoint, rather than describing what you'd like to achieve ;
-3. Ideate: Now that the problem is identified, you can start brainstorming solutions ;
+3. Ideate.
+Now that the problem is identified, you can start brainstorming solutions ;
-4. Prototype: Bring your idea to life with a prototype.
-Spot the weak points and find solutions, or move to another idea if the one you're testing isn't viable (refer to chapter "Premortems") ;
+4. Prototype.
+Bring your idea to life with a prototype.
+Spot the weak points and find solutions, or move to another idea if the one you're testing isn't viable ;
-5. Test: Evaluate your prototype in an environment that mirrors your target user's setting (refer to chapter "Continuous Deployment").
+5. Test.
+Evaluate your prototype in an environment that mirrors your target user's setting.

 In summary, you need to put yourself in the user's shoes, and techniques like continuous deployment help streamline this process.
 When faced with reality, innovation isn't stifled by the organization.